Location

 Accommodations

 The residence hall is located in the heart of the Palermo district of Buenos Aires.
-Roughly 80% of the residents in this facility are university students from Latin America with the remaining students coming from various countries in Asia, Europe, and North America.
-Students live in double rooms with private baths, a telephone for receiving calls, and cable TV.
+Roughly 60% of the residents in this facility are university students from Latin America, with the remaining students coming from various countries in Asia, Europe, and North America.
+Students live in double or triple rooms with private baths, a telephone for receiving calls, and cable TV.
 Pending availability, students can request a single room for an additional cost beyond the standard program fee.

 Meals are covered by a weekly meal allowance paid out from within the program budget.
 There is a kitchen and a sizable dining area in the residence facility.